GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

     > "${APP_INSTANCE_NAME}_sa_manifest.yaml"
 ```

-Create the accounts on the cluster with `kubectl`:
+Use `kubectl` to create the accounts on the cluster:

 ```shell
 kubectl apply -f "${APP_INSTANCE_NAME}_sa_manifest.yaml" \